maxdemaio/thelangbot/README.md

 ## 100-days-of-language

 ### Two main rules
-1. Study foreign language an hour every day for the next 100 days.
+1. Study foreign language every day for the next 100 days.
 2. Tweet your progress every day with the #100DaysOfLanguage hashtag.

 ### Publicly commit to the challenge